Kushhhhhhhh/Retro-Arcade-Game-Parlour/README.md

 A bold, vibrant, and minimalist design that captures the essence of retro gaming while embracing modern aesthetics.

 🎁 **Konami Code Easter Egg**
-Unlock a secret bonus game by entering the legendary Konami Code (`ArrowUp, ArrowDown, ArrowLeft, ArrowRight, k, u, s, h`)!
+Unlock a secret bonus game by entering the legendary Konami Code (`ArrowUp, ArrowUp, ArrowDown, ArrowDown, ArrowLeft, ArrowRight, ArrowLeft, ArrowRight, b, a`)!

 🎧 **Immersive Audio Experience**
 Enjoy authentic arcade sounds as you navigate through the app.